RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice.md

 The AdminService can be extended to add more functionality with the RPC interface.
 The interface `rhadmin` uses is implemented as an RPC interface.

-The only required parameter is `adminservice.rpcinterface_factory`; however, any additional defined parameters will be passed to the described RPC interface.
+The only required parameter is `adminservice.rpcinterface_factory`; however, any additional defined parameters are passed to the described RPC interface.

 ### Configuration Parameters